drepper/obs-realsense-greenscreen/README.md

 generate a virtual greenscreen.
 The camera can already be used OBS directly as a normal camera (via V4L2) but this does not use the depth sensor.

-With this plugin the camera can be used directly.
+With this plugin the camera can be used directly in OBS without OS servoces.
 The actual access to the camera and the alignment of the video with the depth field is done by the `librealsense2` library.
 This plugin just performs the masking and it implements the interface to OBS.